ropitz/gabii_experiments/README.md

 # gabii_experiments

- * Access the Jupyter notebooks for different activities in the binder
+ * Access the Jupyter notebooks in this repository to try out some experimental ways of exploring the stratigraphic matrix data from Gabii.
+These Jupyter notebooks are designed to allow you to run code in your web browser without installing any software.

- * Click 'launch binder' (go make a cup of tea and wait while the environment builds) and then click the notebook to get started.
+ * How do you do it?
+Click 'launch binder' (go make a cup of coffee and wait while the software environment builds) and then click the notebook (.ipynb file) you want to use to get started.

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/ropitz/gabii_experiments/master)

-# Matrix tools
+# Notebooks for exploring Gabii Stratigraphic Matrix Data
-*  'gabii_matrix_web.ipynb' let's use search the stratigraphic relationships within Area C and visualize different parts of the matrix.
+*  'gabii_matrix_web.ipynb' - This notebook is set up to explore stratigraphic relationships within Area C and visualize different parts of the matrix.
+This tool is complementary to the y-ed software currenly in use.